daiviknema/cpp-cnn/README.md

 - Armadillo >= 8.300.4
 - Boost unit test framework (Boost version >= 1.58)

 to run everything in this repo.
-I've only tried to run this on a linux system (Ubuntu 16.04) -- but I dont see any obvious reason why it shouldn't work on other platforms as long as you have the dependencies installed.
+I've only tried to run this on a Linux system (Ubuntu 16.04) -- but I dont see any obvious reason why it shouldn't work on other platforms as long as you have the dependencies installed.

 You will also need the Kaggle Digit recognizer dataset - which can be downloaded from [here](https://www.kaggle.com/c/digit-recognizer/data)